PaNOSC-ViNYL/ase/doc/tutorials/db/db.rst

 Bulk
 ----

-First, we equilibium bolk FCC lattice constants for the seven elements where the :mod:`EMT <ase.calculator.emt>` potential works well:
+First, we calculate the equilibium bulk FCC lattice constants for the seven elements where the :mod:`EMT <ase.calculators.emt>` potential works well:

 .. literalinclude:: bulk.py